TimSusa/cliptor/README.md

 - Easy extending your clip matrix
 - Drag and Drop your sample file easily to your clips
+- Cliptor reads all common sound files like mp3, wav, ogg or flac
 - Start, Stop and Pause your clips
 - Change volume for each clip